 - Take the completed form, pictures, their birth certificate, and your ID.
 Remember, if two parents are listed on the child’s birth certificate, both parents must be at this appointment.
 If that isn’t possible, additional forms will have to be filled out.
-They also made the copies of our IDs for us (and it isn’t clear if they will do that or not).
+They also made the copies of our IDs for us (and it isn’t clear if they will always do that or not).

 - Your children must be with you, as the post office employee does compare them to their pictures.